ArtiomSu/Telegram-Mega-Bot/README.md

         -h displays this help
 ```
 ## Greeting new members
 When a user joins the group there will be a welcome message.
 It contains the name of the user aswell as attached links via buttons for handy resources.
+The user will also need to complete a math captcha by clicking on the buttons before being able to send messages.
+Failing the captcha will result in a ban, failed attempts will be logged to a private channel for easy unbanning.

 ## Anti Scam
 Detects wether a user is a spammer/scammer and notifies the admins or bans the offender.